baro

 LLM providers

-baro 0.44 ships with three end-to-end LLM paths plus a hybrid preset that mixes them per phase.
 The --llm flag picks how every agent in the run — Architect, Planner, Critic, Surgeon, Story Agents — talks to its model.
+Three main paths, a hybrid preset that mixes them per phase, plus opencode, pi and the hosted jigjoy gateway.

 baro --llm claude "Your goal" # default; every phase via Claude Code CLI